Eand00/TJK/Master_Trainer_DB/README.md

 ## Creation of the tables

-After that, there is a part of the SQL code that creates the 5 following tables in the database ([lines 29-210](./master_trainer.sql#L31)).
+After that, there is a part of the code that creates the 5 following tables in the database ([lines 29-210](./master_trainer.sql#L31)).

 + `pokemoncards`: the table containing all the Pokemon cards records.
 + `userslogin`: the table containing all the users records.